 Every meeting includes a tour of the host church’s facilities, with emphasis on the altar area, preparation and storage areas, and banners.
 In this way, ideas can be exchanged.
 The gatherings also include a service of Holy Communion - the meal that we are blessed to support in our individual churches.

 Since the beginning of the federation, one or more pastors have served as mentors.
-Currently, St. Martin, Chilton's Rev. Thomas K. Schmitt is serving as our advisor, answering questions and guiding us on meaningful topics.
+Currently, Rev. James K. Schulz of Trinity Lutheran, Sheboygan is serving as our advisor, answering questions and guiding us on meaningful topics.

 This article was written around the time of the establishment of WFLAG, and published in the Lutheran Witness.
 It outlines the reasons a federation was thought to be helpful.